YOUR VOTE IS OUR VICTORY

 In addition to continuing our efforts in moving District 5 ahead, family and social services initiatives are critical to the vitality of our communities.
 We must determine the attributes and learn from the successes of our current progressive leaders so to better implement more viable case specific programs geared toward helping many people in need.

-District 5 consists of constituents living in Bladensburg, Bowie, Cheverly, Colmar Manor, Cottage City, Edmonston, Fairmount Heights, Glenarden, Hyattsville, Landover, Landover Hills, Lanham, Mitchellville, and Springdale.
+District 5 consists of constituents living in Bladensburg, Cheverly, Colmar Manor, Cottage City, Edmonston, Fairmount Heights, Glenarden, Glendale, Landover(Hyattsville), Landover Hills, Lanham, Mitchellville, South Bowie,and Springdale.
 We have a moral responsibility.
 There are many resources available to help, but we must do a better job sharing, getting the word out, and helping more people get access to viable services.
 See or experience something of concern or interest?
-Get in the know to accessing information that efficiently connects communities between others citizens, residents, and public officials.
+Get in the know to accessing information that effectively connects communities between Prince Georgians and public officials.

 Be the first to hear about upcoming Discussions, Town Hall Meetings, Social and Professional Networking Events.